TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

 The Repeat-only mode (i.e send macro fixed number of times with a delay or no delay, is not implemented as yet.

+Text Strings:
+Send new text strings up to 200 characters to keys S1/T1 - S12/T12 via USBserial Start string with <1 to <6 followed by the string assigned to S1/T1-S12/T12 - end string with >
+If current Layout is L3 then S1 to S6 changed, Layout L4 T1 to T6 changed, Layout L1 then M1 to M6 changed
+If current Layer is A then M1/S1/T1-M6/S6/T6 changed, if Layer B M7/S7/T7-M12/S12/T12 changed.

+Example 1: To send the text "This is a string for key [S2]." use a serial terminal to send
+<2This is a string for key [S2].> with Layer 3 visible.
+Example 2: Send the macro 0x3C 0x34 0xE0 0xE1 0x29 0x3E (which is <4 Control Shift Escape >),
+with Layer 4 visible, then pressing [M4] will open the Task Manager.

 Panic mode reset.
 If for any reason your keypad becomes unresponsive or behaves strangely reset it as follows:

 (1) If the Config button [Cfg] still works press it once and then press the [Del]ete key at the left-hand bottom.
 Then